 Extbase Security

-- Property Mapping: Accept only explicitly permitted properties
+- Property Mapping: Only accept explicitly allowed properties

-- __trustedProperties: Prevents mass assignment through cryptographic validation
+- __trustedProperties: Prevents mass assignment via cryptographic validation

-Editors can also expose security vulnerabilities through unsafe behaviour.
+Editors can inadvertently open up security holes through unsafe day-to-day practices.

 Secure Content Entry

-- Use the Rich Text Editor instead of raw HTML
+- Use the Rich Text Editor instead of direct HTML

-- No unknown embeds (YouTube, Twitter, etc.) from insecure sources
+- No unknown embeds (YouTube, Twitter, etc.) from untrusted sources

-- Check links before inserting – no redirects to unknown domains
+- Check links before inserting them – no redirects to unknown domains

-- No scripts in the RTE (they are often blocked, but not always)
+- No scripts inside the RTE (often blocked, but not always)

 Upload Guidelines